 Congestive heart failure

-Congestive heart failure is a condition in which the heart is unable to pump blood around the body properly.
+In congestive heart failure, the heart cannot pump blood around the body properly.

-As a result, the blood flow out of the heart slows down, and blood accumulates in the veins.
-This buildup causes fluid to seep into the surrounding tissue, which causes swelling.
+As a result, the blood flow from the heart slows down, and blood accumulates in the veins.
+This buildup causes fluid to seep into the surrounding tissue, causing swelling.

 The swelling can affect the legs and abdomen.